gao-ai-com/dify-plugin-langfuse/README.md

       ],
       "name": "call_hello_at_the_end",
       "projectId": "cma4zpa1j0009lc08oe82jnoy",
-      "prompt": "Please add 'Hello.' at the very end of your answer", "resolutionGraph": null,
+      "prompt": "Please add Hello. at the very end of your answer", "resolutionGraph": null,
       "tags": [
         "joke",